top of page

 Volunteer gently checking a small bird held in both hands during a ringing demonstration.

-Checking a Great Tits fat reserves
+Checking a Great Tits fat reserves.

-Feathers, wings, and the practical checks
+Feathers, Wings, and the Practical Checks

 Some of the most visually interesting moments were the practical checks that happen as part of the process.
-These close details help people understand that ringing is not only about the ring itself, it’s also about observation and record keeping.
+These close details help people understand that ringing is not only about the ring itself.
+It’s also about observation and record keeping.

 Close-up of hands gently spreading a bird’s wing to check feathers.